-In this paper, we study the problem of federated causal discovery under unknown client-level interventions.
-We propose I-PERI, a novel federated causal discovery algorithm capable of handling unknown interventions at the client level while ensuring differential privacy.
+In this paper, we propose I-PERI, a novel FCD algorithm capable of handling unknown interventions at the client-level while ensuring differential privacy.
 I-PERI is an extension of the recently proposed PERI algorithm~\cite{Mian23}; this method assumes that all clients share the same causal structure, and it is capable of discovering the CPDAG common to all clients from purely observational data in a differentially private fashion.
-I-PERI extends PERI to leverage interventional data by introducing a two-phase approach: first, it learns the CPDAG corresponding to the union of all client causal graphs by adapting PERI algorithm to interventional data; then, it refines the learned structure by orienting additional edges, exploiting structural differences induced by interventions across clients.
-More specifically, our contributions are threefold: \begin{itemize} \item We introduce the $\mathbf{\interventions}$-Markov Equivalence Class of DAGs under a set of unknown interventions in a federated setting, which forms a tighter equivalence class than the standard Markov equivalence class, along with a representative graph for this class, the $\mathbf{\interventions}$-CPDAG. \item We propose I-PERI, a novel algorithm for federated causal discovery that effectively combines observational and interventional data from multiple clients while ensuring differential privacy and without knowing the interventional targets. \item We provide theoretical guarantees on the convergence of I-PERI, as well as on its privacy-preserving properties, and present empirical evaluations on synthetic data demonstrating the effectiveness of the proposed algorithm. \end{itemize}
+I-PERI leverages interventional data by introducing a two-phase approach: first, it learns the CPDAG corresponding to the graph from which all client graphs are derived, for instance, through interventions; then, it refines the learned structure by orienting additional edges, exploiting structural differences induced by interventions across clients.